itsapi/web-design/README.md

 > banner/slider, but you can decide.
 Tell me what you think of the fonts and
 > anything you want changing.

+C:
+> This is great!!
+I have a few thoughts but I am currently away on a trip and
+> won't be back until Saturday.
+I will send you a more detailed message when I
+> return.
+That said, olls96, would you mind if I ask your real name?
+My name
+> is Michael.

+M:
+> Awesome!
+I'm glad you like it, I can wait a few days for your critique :)
+>
+> My name is Oliver, Hello Micheal!

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### KnashDavis - IN PROGRESS